aklin/2e0yre.radio/content/index.md

 ## 2E0YRE

-My name is Tony Klinakis and my callsign is 2E0YRE.
+My name is Tony and my callsign is 2E0YRE.
 I hold an Intermediate license.
 I used to be a member of the [Cray Valley Radio Society][cvrs], which helped me with my license training.
 Many thanks to them.